leohhhn/gnoland_zero_to_hero/examples/whitelist/tutorial.md

 // maybe talk more towards an eth dev that knows nothing about cosmos?

 Gno.Land is a Layer 1 blockchain network based on Tendermint2 technology.
-It aims to offer security, scalability, and high-quality smart contract libraries to developers, while also being interconnected with existing Cosmos chains via IBC1.
+It aims to offer security, scalability, and high-quality smart contract libraries to developers while also being interconnected with existing Cosmos chains via IBC1.

 ## Tutorial/Tech overview

-> _Note: Familiarity with Golang, although not a strict necessity, is highly recommended in order to follow this tutorial._
+> _Note: Familiarity with Golang, although not a strict necessity, is highly recommended to follow this tutorial._

-In this tutorial we will go over the necessary tools and procedures required to develop in Gno.Land.
+This tutorial will review the tools and procedures required to develop in Gno.Land.
 These are:

 1. Environment setup
 2. Generating a Gno.Land keypair with `Gnokey`